WokLibCodeClub/Hello-Python/step2/step2.md

 (If you didn't call your variable ```born``` then use *your* variable name instead.)

-This line calculates the person's age and puts the answer in a variable called ```age```, but our code won't *tell us* the answer unless we *print* it.
+This line of code calculates the person's age and puts the answer in a variable called ```age```, but our code won't *tell us* the answer unless we *print* it.
 So add another line

 ``` python
 print('You are', age)